drashna/qmk_mkdocs/docs/en/docs/documentation_best_practices.md

 # Styled Hint Blocks

-You can use Admonitions to highlight information.
-There are a lot of them supported, [see the upstream documentation](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#inline-blocks) for the full list.

-A couple examples:
+You can have styled hint blocks drawn around text to draw attention to it.

-### Warning
+### Important

 ```
 !!! warning